How to Avoid Bias in Qualitative Research

 “Yes.
 They allow information to flow more freely, by not forcing a limited set of answers.
 But even these should be used with caution.
 You should try to be impartial about all parts of the study, and avoid implying that there is a right answer.
 It might help to ask people to rate their responses on a scale of 1-5, for example, rather than agree/disagree.”

 Reducing Researcher Bias

 “All researchers should try to avoid confirmation bias.
 This is when you interpret your data in a way that supports your hypothesis.
 Secondly, you should make sure to analyze all your data, even if it doesn’t seem useful.
 Finally, always get an independent person to check your work, ideally several times during your study.”

-Avoiding research bias in qualitative research is clearly tricky, with many different factors to consider.
+Identifying and avoiding research bias in qualitative research is clearly tricky, with many different factors to consider.
 However, it is also vital.
 Biased research has little value; it is a waste of researchers’ valuable time and resources.